- Parameters passed to the window to open

 - Closing a window

-- Title of window to open
+- Title of the window to be opened

 - Minimized window

-- Opening a component window
+- Opening the window of a component

 In french: Ouvre